danfmaia/CodeQuery-API/gateway/README.md

 ## Features

-- **Secure Request Forwarding**: Manages access to the Core component’s `/files/structure` and `/files/content` endpoints using API key validation.
+- **Secure Request Forwarding**: Manages access to the Core component's `/files/structure` and `/files/content` endpoints using API key validation.
-- **Dynamic ngrok URL Management**: Synchronizes the Core’s ngrok URLs dynamically using S3, allowing seamless updates without downtime.
+- **Dynamic ngrok URL Management**: Synchronizes the Core's ngrok URLs dynamically using S3, allowing seamless updates without downtime.
 - **API Key Authentication**: Ensures secure access to all endpoints using predefined API keys.
 - **Infrastructure as Code**: Fully deployable via Terraform, with modular configurations for EC2, S3, and Load Balancer setups.
+- **Enhanced Security**: Server-side encryption for all S3 objects using AWS KMS, bucket-level encryption, and public access blocking.
+- **API Key Management**: Secure storage and management of API keys using AWS KMS for encryption.

 ## Prerequisites

 - Python 3.8+
-- AWS account with permissions for EC2, S3, and Route 53
+- AWS account with permissions for EC2, S3, KMS, and Route 53
 - Terraform installed locally
 - A configured `.env` file with relevant AWS and application variables